Oregon Genetic Research Policy and Laws

 Institutional Review Board (IRB) Resources

-The 2001 law required the Oregon Department of Human Services to develop a registry of all institutional review boards that review genetic research in Oregon.
+The 2001 law required Oregon to develop a registry of all institutional review boards that review genetic research in Oregon.
 The purpose of this registry is to allow for sharing of information and education related to the genetic privacy law and rules.
 IRBs that are registered with the federal Office for the Protection of Human Research Subjects will be registered automatically.